matthewsmawfield/TEP-GL/manuscript-tep-gl.md

 **Conclusion:** In the *Reference Envelope*, TEP is a precision correction to time-domain astrophysics, not a full dark matter substitute.

-### 3.4 The Critical Discriminator: Source Variability
+### 3.4 The Critical Discriminator: Variability Scatter

-The magnitude of the Phantom Mass effect depends on \(\partial I_s / \partial t\).
-This leads to a unique falsifiable prediction:
+Since the dynamic term \(\mu_{s,i} \nabla_j (\Delta \tilde{\tau})\) is randomly oriented (depending on the direction of \(\vec{\mu}_s\)), it does not add to the mean shear profile but contributes to the *variance* of the shear measurement.

 **Principle:**

-**The Variability Bias:** The inferred "dark matter" distribution should appear to change depending on the intrinsic variability timescale of the background source population.
-Static sources see less phantom mass; variable sources see more.
+**The Variability Scatter:** The inferred "shear noise" (RMS dispersion of ellipticities) should be higher for source populations with high proper motion or intrinsic variability.
+While the coherent "dark matter" signal is static, the *scatter* around that signal is dynamic.

-This is a radical prediction that distinguishes TEP from particulate dark matter, which is expected to be passive and source-independent.
+This distinguishes TEP from particle dark matter, where the shear dispersion is dominated solely by intrinsic shape noise and measurement error, independent of source kinematics.

 ## 4. Reanalysis of GW170817: What is Actually Constrained?